gabrielmcg/Docker-docs/ops/README.md

 the VMs in your cluster and want to redeploy using data that you backed up earlier.

 The solution follows Docker best practice, which means the swarm artifacts are not restored.
-You will need to restore your Docker volumes and you applications (stacks and services) when this procedure is complete.
+You will need to restore your Docker volumes and your applications (stacks and services) when this procedure is complete.
 </div><hr />